ant-design/ant-design-charts/docs/guide/faq.md

 <img src="https://gw.alipayobjects.com/mdn/rms_d314dd/afts/img/A*GnrEQZUVa5AAAAAAAAAAAAAAARQnAQ" alt="example" />

+Possible reasons:

-The React version is too low and does not support hooks.
-Updated to version 16.
+- React version is too low and does not support hooks.
+Upgrade to 16.8.4 or the latest version.
+- The 2.x version of Ant-Design-Pro is used, resulting in underlying dependency conflict.
+It is recommended to upgrade Pro to the latest version.

 ### 3、How to binding event and get current data.